sensu/sensu-docs/content/sensu-go/5.18/guides/clustering.md

 To initialize a backend that uses etcd authentication, configure read and write access to the `/sensu.io/` key space for your users:
 {{< highlight shell >}}
-# Add the sensu user, you'll be prompted for the password interactively
+# Add the sensu user.
+You will receive an interactive prompt for the password.
 etcdctl user add sensu
 # Create a role
 etcdctl role add sensu_readwrite